3.4. Asset Management

 interfaces = "172.28.30.0/24" |

 You can create simple or complex queries this way.
-You can group/separate queries with brackets:
+Use brackets to group queries:

 (system = "linux" and interfaces = "172.28.30.0/24") or (system = "windows" and interfaces = "172.28.50.0/24")